Michigan Wrongful Death Accident Cases

 - the children of the deceased’s spouse; and

 - those who are entitled to inherit by virtue of the deceased’s person’s will (unless they are not allowed under Michigan law).

 If the death of your loved one was due to the wrongful act or negligence of another party, and you fall into any of these categories, you may be able to file a wrongful death claim.

 Michigan Wrongful Death & Probate: Appointing A Personal Representative

-A personal representative must be appointed and approved by the Probate Court before a wrongful death lawsuit may proceed.
+A personal representative must be appointed and approved by the appropriate Probate Court before a wrongful death suit may proceed.
 This personal representative will oversee the probate proceedings of the person who died, as well as any wrongful death claims that may be brought.

 Providing Notice Of Potential Claims In A Wrongful Death Suit

 One important part of Michigan wrongful death cases is giving notice to persons who might be able to bring a claim for damages as a result of the decedent’s wrongful death.